BorgwardtLab/S3M/README.md

 # Building

-The tool is written in C++ and requires the following dependencies:
+S3M has been built successfully under various Linux distributions as well as under Mac OS X. The tool is written in C++ and requires the following dependencies:

 * A C++ compiler with support for C++11; please refer to [this table](https://en.cppreference.com/w/cpp/compiler_support) in order to find a suitable compiler